bajajerk/analytics-api/README.md

 4. **Caching Strategy**:
     - NodeCache is employed to cache post analysis results temporarily.
 This strategy significantly enhances the application's performance by reducing repeated computations for frequently accessed data.
-    - In real word scenario, we would be using distributed cache(redis, etc).

 #### cURL for Creating a Post